pixone3d - Fotolia

 De Caux: People worry that automation is about replacement and a reduction of jobs.
 At the moment, that's not really how it's going.
 Instead, RPA is freeing people up from those very monotonous, repetitive tasks, allowing them to focus on higher-value tasks such as things that do require a decision, things that are more valuable, where you need to invest some time and effort to execute.

 The other thing is that if you set the bots up well, and you can create an ecosystem of them doing the work -- they never sleep, they can work 24/7, and they're not going to make mistakes.
 And that allows you to be a lot more productive and a lot faster.
-The big technological benefit of robotic process automation is the ability to just sit it at the top of the software you've got already and go to work.
+The big technological benefit of RPA is the ability to just sit it at the top of the software you've got already and go to work.
 You don't need to code, you don't need to change anything you're doing.
 RPA has been very successful in getting up and running and [its popularity] has grown quickly.
 It's been very easy for it to proliferate and for people to see easy value, because you demonstrate taking data from one place and putting into another.
 That's something that's definitely going to save time.

 In terms of RPA basics, what's one example of where it shows real benefits?